• Home

 Failure of Self-Diagnosis

 The subject cannot self-diagnose the crossing in real time.
 Observable markers indicate why.
 As the threshold approaches, self-reports remain stable or optimistic.
 Confidence is maintained through alignment.
 The internal signal that would register loss of Manual Mode is itself scaffolded.
 Awareness lags the transition.
 By the time distress is reported, dependency is already established.
+The MIT Media Lab's 2025 EEG study on AI-assisted writing found the weakest neural connectivity among AI-assisted participants, with over 83 percent unable to accurately quote from an essay they had written minutes earlier, a measurable gap between subjective confidence and actual retention.

 Retrospective Misattribution